excid-io/cracy-self-attestation/questions/technical_documentation_article_31.md

-# Article 31 - Technical Documentation
+# Questions - Technical Documentation - Article 31

 -  **Completeness and Required Content**: Does your technical documentation include all relevant data and details demonstrating that:
     - the product with digital elements complies with the **essential cybersecurity requirements** in Annex I (check questions in the Annex I) , and